zincware/ZnTrack/README.md

 </ul>
 </details>

 ### Converted Workflow with ZnTrack

-To make this workflow reproducible, we convert it into a graph structure:
+To make this workflow reproducible, we convert it into a **directed graph structure** where each step is represented as a **Node**.
+Nodes define their inputs, outputs, and the computational logic to execute.
+Here's the graph structure for our example:

 ```mermaid
 flowchart LR